-We all know that by doing weight training, we will become stronger and by walking, jogging or running we will increase our fitness.
-There is no difference between doing those activities where we train to improve, then by focusing to improve the way we move the air in and out of our lungs in order to breathe more efficiently, thereby helping and allowing our body to work more efficiently.
+We all know that by doing weight training, we will become stronger, and by walking, jogging, or running, we will increase our fitness.
+There is no difference between doing those activities where we train to improve, then focusing on improving the way we move the air in and out of our lungs in order to breathe more efficiently, thereby helping and allowing our body to work more efficiently.
 How breathing helps sports performance

-Another argument I hear is that, if nasal breathing is so superior it would have been discovered many years ago and everyone at elite level would have done it or be doing it.
+Another argument I hear is that if nasal breathing is so superior, it would have been discovered many years ago, and everyone at the elite level would have done it or be doing it.

 With more and more research being done on breathing, it appears that we humans have taken for granted that something as simple as nasal breathing is far more important than we once thought.

-Think of it, a horse weighing 500 kilo, or 80 stones has no problems whatsoever to oxygenate its powerful muscles while running twice as fast as Usain Bolt, and only breathing through its nose.
-Indeed, we are not a horse, but still, it is a fact and indeed an interesting fact.
+Think of it, a horse weighing 500 kilos or 80 stones has no problems whatsoever oxygenating its powerful muscles while running twice as fast as Usain Bolt and only breathing through its nose.
+Indeed, we are not horses, but still, it is a fact and indeed an interesting fact.

-So, how has this person just run a sub-2-hour marathon and not be breathing through his mouth?
+So, he’s just run a sub-2-hour marathon, and he’s not breathing through his mouth?

 He was unlocking one of our lost biological norms to enhance every ounce of his performance.
 Humans are designed and supposed to breathe through the nose.

 Whether it’s crossing the line at a marathon or playing squash.
 Fatigue can weigh you down not only physically but mentally.
-So, gaining that edge, breathing and mindset, could be the difference between a 2h 01min or 1h 59min marathon, winning or losing a squash match, or winning a golf tournament.
+So, gaining that edge, breathing and mindset could be the difference between a; 2h 01min or 1h 59min marathon, winning or losing a squash match, or winning a golf tournament.